devottys/darkdraw/README.md

 ## Backing sheet

 The drawing is rendered from a straightforward list of items with x/y/text/color and other attributes.
-This list can be used directly and called the 'backing sheet'.
+This list can be used directly and is called the 'backing sheet'.

 - `` ` `` (open-source): push backing sheet (if on drawing) or drawing (if on backing sheet)